 Numerous injuries in an accident are generally defined as being injuries to different parts of the body that happen as a result of a single accident or neglectful act.
 They can have a catastrophic effect on the injured person’s life.
 The calculations for compensation on multiple injuries are determined on each case individually and will take into account the impact that the injuries have had altogether on your life.
 Multiple injury claims can be considerably more complex than single injuries and can be life-changing.

 Contact the leading Personal Injury & Accident At Work Solicitors in Yorkshire

 We understand that making a claim may seem daunting at first but we are happy to talk over those queries or concerns with you to allay any fears you may have about bringing a compensation claim.
 We are only too happy to help.

-If you, a family member or friend, have suffered injury and require legal advice, don’t hesitate to get in touch with one of our experienced personal injury solicitors today.
-You can call us for free on 0800 0747 644 or complete our contact form and a member of our team will get back to you.
+If you, or someone you know, has suffered an injury and requires legal advice, don’t hesitate to get in touch with one of our experienced personal injury solicitors today.
+You can call us for free on 0800 0747 644 or complete our online contact form and a member of our team will get back to you.